weburnit/pipeline_kafka/README.md

 make install
 ```

 `pipeline_kafka` internally uses shared memory to sync state between background workers, so it must be preloaded as a shared library.
-You can do so by adding the following line to your `pipelinedb.conf` file.
+You can do so by adding the following line to your `postgresql.conf` file.
 If you're already loading some shared libraries, then simply add `pipeline_kafka` as a comma-separated list.

 ```
-shared_preload_libraries = 'pipeline_kafka'
+shared_preload_libraries = 'pipelinedb,pipeline_kafka'
 ```

 Now you can load the extension into a database: